kristinetuazon/minimize_v2/minimize_v2/README.md

 ## Introduction
 A decluttering list-sorting application.
 Version 2.
 Initially simplified and optimized.

 Are you looking to declutter your closet or the unmentionable drawer you have in your kitchen?
-Are you backpacking and you're not sure what to bring?
+Are you backpacking and you&apos;re not sure what to bring?
 Are you moving homes and you want to take a general inventory of what you are bringing?

-Inspired by Marie Kondo's "what sparks joy" and the Minimalist lifestyle--Minimize aspires to help you sort through your things (clothes, books---anything) in two categories: yes and no.
+Inspired by Marie Kondo&apos;s "what sparks joy" and the Minimalist lifestyle--Minimize aspires to help you sort through your things (clothes, books---anything) in two categories: yes and no.

 ## Features
 - List Creation